cloud-custodian/cloud-custodian/docs/source/gcp/gettingstarted.rst

 `GCP documentation to configure credentials for service accounts. <https://cloud.google.com/docs/authentication/getting-started>`_

-If you are planning to impersonate a service account, then you may configure the environment variable `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` with the service account email address.
+If you are planning to impersonate a service account, then you may configure the environment variable `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` with the service account email address, you can also pass this the service account email via `--assume` cli flag.

 .. code-block:: bash